-Moules Frites is one of those dishes that I usually save to enjoy at a little bistro in Paris even though it is a dish traditional to Belgium.
+Classic Moules Frites is one of those dishes that I usually enjoy at a little bistro in Paris even though it is a dish traditional to Belgium.
 My recipe is definitely one of those travel dishes that I look forward to when on holiday.
 What makes my Classic Moules Frites recipes classic?
 I use ingredients that were used in the most memorable Moules Frites that I have enjoyed when in France as well as Belgium.

 The first time I had Moules Frites I was in Belgium during my early twenties.
 A heaping bowl of steamy mussels drenched in a wine sauce along served next to a big bowl of crispy fries.
 Don’t forget that side of mayo that arrived at our table, and forever changed my obsession with mayo drenched French fries.
 We were wide-eyed and very hungry.
 Everything about that dish was perfect.
 Warm, and engaging by sharing a meal from one bowl and light and refreshing in taste.
 I was hooked.

 Over the years and many bowls of moules frites I have found out that the secret ingredients are a touch of dijon, lots of aromatics such as leeks, fresh thyme, and tarragon, as well as a good knob of butter.
 Never tomatoes and never cream.
 Years later while visiting friends in Brussels they took us to a little spot known for their moules frites, all of the bowls arriving at the table were made the same way and our waiter told us to NEVER put tomatoes or cream into the mix when I asked for the recipe.
 Even butter was optional.
 I like butter so I add it at the very end.

 With Valentine’s Day around the corner, we have been talking about what meals we consider romantic.
 It cannot be a dish that takes too much time nor will leave you feeling stuffed.
 Moules Frites comes up during every conversation as it is light as well as flavorful and it is very simple to make.